Vertex Ramsey properties of randomly perturbed graphs: Proof of the perturbed threshold

 The outer loop of the algorithm runs as long as $\sum_i r_i \le r-1$, which means we have not yet found a red $K_r$.
 In this case, we take the minimising partition $H = H_1 \cup \hdots \cup H_k$ for the vector $\vec{r}$ in Definition~\ref{def:mstar}, and try to find a blue copy of $H$ according to this partition.

 The inner loop of the algorithm runs over $i \in [k]$.
-If $H_i = \emptyset$, then there is nothing to find in $G(n,p)[V_i]$, and so we proceed to the next part.
-Otherwise, we shall show that $G(n,p)[V_i]$ is robustly $(K_{r_i+1}, H_i)_v$-Ramsey; that is, we will find a popular blue $H_i$ or a popular red $K_{r_i+1}$.
-If we have a blue $H_i$, we let $B_i$ be this copy of $H_i$, shrink all other parts $V_j$ to the common neighbours of $V(B_i)$, and then proceed to the next part.
+If $H_i = \emptyset$, then there is nothing to find in $G(n,p)[U_i]$, and so we proceed to the next part.
+Otherwise, since, as we shall soon show, $G(n,p)[U_i]$ is robustly $(K_{r_i+1}, H_i)_v$-Ramsey, we will find a popular blue $H_i$ or a popular red $K_{r_i+1}$.
+If we have a blue $H_i$, we let $B_i$ be this copy of $H_i$, shrink all other parts $U_j$ to the common neighbours of $V(B_i)$, and then proceed to the next part.

 On the other hand, if we find a red $K_{r_i+1}$, then we have increased the size of our red clique.
-We then set $R_i$ to be this larger clique and shrink all other parts $V_j$ to the common neighbours of $V(R_i)$.
-We update the vector $\vec{r}$, replacing $r_i$ with $r_i + 1$, and then break the inner loop and proceed to the next iteration of the outer loop (trying to find the new optimal partition of $H$, starting in $V_1$).
+We then set $R_i$ to be this larger clique and shrink all other parts $U_j$ to the common neighbours of $V(R_i)$.
+We update the vector $\vec{r}$, replacing $r_i$ with $r_i + 1$, and then break the inner loop and proceed to the next iteration of the outer loop (trying to find the new optimal partition of $H$, starting in $U_1$).

 Since we shrink to common neighbourhoods at each step, we ensure that the pieces we find in $G(n,p)[V_i]$ can be combined to form the graphs we need in $G_n \cup G(n,p)$.
 In particular, if the inner loop were to run through all $k$ steps, then $\cup_i B_i$ would give a blue copy of $H$.
 On the other hand, each iteration of the outer loop increases the size of our red clique, and after $r$ iterations $\cup_i R_i$ would give a red $K_r$.
-Thus, after finitely many steps, the algorithm returns either a blue $H$ or a red $K_r$, showing that $G_n \cup G(n,p)$ is indeed $(K_r, H)_v$-Ramsey.
+Thus, after finitely many steps, the algorithm must return either a blue $H$ or a red $K_r$.
+Moreover, since the running time of the algorithm is bounded, the suitably small $\varepsilon$ we required at the beginning is some constant depending on $r, k$ and $H$, independent of the actual course taken by the algorithm.

+To complete the proof, we need to show that with high probability, $G(n,p)$ is such that the algorithm succeeds in finding all the necessary subgraphs at each step of the algorithm.
+Firstly, let us consider the subgraphs $\Gamma_i$ which we find at the beginning of the algorithm.
+If $\Gamma$ is an independent set, clearly one can find these popular copies.
+Otherwise, noting that $m(\Gamma) \leq m^*(K_r, H; k)$, Lemma~\ref{lem:vanillajanson} ensures that we find these popular copies with high probability.